Grades: 5-12

 How is the perpetual foreigner stereotype also used in the private

-How do these different sectors reinforce each one another that the
+How do these different sectors reinforce one another and lead to systemic racism?

 Activity 3: The Consequence of Stereotyping